YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 02
 Firebase back-end is done and working the way i want it to work.
 All that is left is to improve the UI the i will submit this project.
+Getting drop-box to run lately has been very challenging and suer annoying.